John J. Allen Jr.: Career

 After graduating from UC Berkeley School of Law in 1922, Allen Jr. was admitted to the California State Bar and commenced practice.
 Between 1923 and 1943 Allen Jr. served as a member of the Oakland Board of Education, serving several terms as president.
 He also served as the President of the California State School Trustees Association from 1936 to 1938, and as a member of the County Republican Central Committee from 1936 to 1944.

 In 1942, during World War II, Allen Jr. returned to the Navy, this time serving as a Lieutenant commander.
 He was discharged in 1945.

-After his military service, Allen Jr. served as the vice-chairman for the State Commission on School Districts, and in 1946 ran for Congress in California's 7th Congressional District after the retirement of Congressman John H. Tolan.
+After his military service, Allen Jr. served as the vice-chairman for the State Commission on School Districts, and in 1946 ran for Congress in California's 7th Congressional District after the retirement of Democratic Congressman John H. Tolan.
 Allen Jr. beat Democrat Patrick W. McDonough by 13,520 votes.
+In 1952 Allen won both the Republican and Democratic nominations for the House.
+He focused on Merchant Marine and Fisheries bills and was successful with bills to provide an interstate fishing compact among the Pacific states and to amend the Ship Mortgage Act of 1920.
 Allen voted in favor of the Civil Rights Act of 1957.

 After his unsuccessful re-election bid, Allen Jr. was appointed as the Under Secretary of Commerce for Transportation on January 5, 1959, serving until 1961.